Easton, Norfolk: Geography

-Easton falls within the constituency of South Norfolk and is represented at Parliament by Richard Bacon MP of the Conservative Party.
-For the purposes of local government, the parish falls within the district of South Norfolk.
+According to the 2021 census, Easton has a total population of 1,436 people which demonstrates a decrease from the 1,514 people listed in the 2011 census.

+The A47, between Birmingham and Lowestoft, runs through the parish.

 St. Peter's Church

-Easton's parish church is dedicated to Saint Peter and was left towerless after a collapse in the Eighteenth Century, which was subsequently replaced by a bellcote which also does not survive.
+Easton's parish church is dedicated to Saint Peter and dates from the Fourteenth Century.
+St. Peter's is located within the village on Dereham Road and has been Grade I listed since 1959.
+St. Peter's was left towerless after a collapse in the Eighteenth Century, which was subsequently replaced by a bellcote which also does not survive.

 St. Peter's was heavily restored in the Nineteenth Century by Richard Phipson with the large crucifix that hangs above the chancel arch originally hanging in St Gregory's Church, Norwich.
 The church font is a relic of the Thirteenth Century and is made out of Purbeck Marble.

 Royal Norfolk Showground

 The Royal Norfolk Showground is located within the parish and has acted as the venue for the Royal Norfolk Show since the 1950s, when the Royal Norfolk Agricultural Association purchased the ground.
 Today, the showground features a 0.6 km2 open site with a 3000 m2 indoor Showground Arena.
 The showground continues to host events throughout the year.